CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ***Ceilings.*** Tunnels generally feature 10-foot-high ceilings unless otherwise noted.
 Rooms possess 20-foot-high ceilings, while natural caverns are endowed with 30-foot-high ceilings adorned with stalactites.

 ***Doors.*** With the exception of specific notes, doors are 6 feet tall, 4 feet wide, and constructed from six-inch-thick stone slabs with iron handles and hinges.
-These doors are low and wide, ideal for dwarves.
+These doors are low and wide, ideal for molekin.

 ***Walls.*** The walls are constructed from hewn stone.
 In certain areas (14, 15, 19, and 20), they are adorned with well-fitted stone blocks.